 As long as you follow federal and state laws, licensed dealers can legally sell guns directly to customers through your website.
-Obviously, you need a gun-friendly payment processor to accept payments.
+You need a gun-friendly payment processor to accept payments.

 Realistically, it makes the most sense for large stores to sell guns online.
 Bankcard does more than serve as a gun-friendly payment processor.
-You can also use your payment gateway API to integrate with tools used for inventory management and resource management.
-That way, you get a streamlined approach to ecommerce that helps you keep all of your valuable information in one place.
+You can also use your payment gateway API to integrate with inventory and resource management tools.
+That way, you get a streamlined approach to eCommerce that helps you keep all your valuable information in one place.

 Small stores can also benefit from gun-friendly credit card processors.
-You might not want to invest in creating and managing an independent ecommerce site, though.
+You might not want to invest in creating and managing an independent eCommerce site.
 Instead, you could use an established site like GunBroker to connect with buyers.
 You might need to charge slightly higher prices or sacrifice a small percentage of your profits, but you get the convenience of relying on a system someone else maintains.

-Even if you ultimately want to sell all of your firearms, ammo, and other merchandise through an independent ecommerce site, it could make sense for you to start with a hosted system like GunBroker.
-As you build your business, you can explore opportunities to transition to a separate site.
+Even if you ultimately want to sell all of your firearms, ammo, and other merchandise through an independent eCommerce site, it could make sense for you to start with a hosted system like GunBroker.
+As you build your business, you can explore opportunities to transition to a different site.

-You could also manage an ecommerce store while using online auction sites.
+You could also manage an eCommerce store while using online auction sites.
 Your website could even serve as a way for potential customers to browse your products and services.
-When they decide to buy, your site can send them to a larger website to complete the sale.
+When they decide to buy, your site can send them to a more prominent website to complete the sale.
 It’s not very different from websites that redirect shoppers to Amazon.